-Our self-guided course Building a Listening Partnership is on sale now for just USD 9!
-(Usual price, $89).
-Find out how to make the most of your listening time.
+Our self-guided course Building a Listening Partnership shows you how to listen well, how to be listened to and how to make the most of your listening time.
+Get it now.

 Listening Partnerships are a fundamental tool allowing parents to unleash burdens, resolve stress and discover triggers that brings lightness to their parenting.
 Read more about the healing power of Listening Partnerships in Five Minutes of Listening Turned my Day Around.